Zen to Go Logo

 • People with chronic muscle tension: The heat is ideal for loosening persistent knots and stiffness in the back, neck, and shoulders.

-• Those suffering from insomnia or anxiety: The deep relaxation it induces promotes restorative rest and calms the nervous system.
+• Those suffering from insomnia or anxiety: The profound relaxation it induces promotes restorative rest and calms the nervous system.

 • Individuals who constantly feel cold: It is an excellent option during winter or for those with poor circulation.

-• Anyone looking for a luxury spa experience at home: It is a treatment that offers a total disconnection from the outside world.
+• Anyone seeking a luxury spa experience at home: It is a treatment that offers a total disconnection from the outside world.

 Tips to make the most of it

 To ensure your hot stone massage is an unforgettable experience, communication is key.
-Immediately inform the therapist if any stone feels too hot for your skin.
-We recommend avoiding caffeine before your session to enhance your state of relaxation.
-Additionally, because the heat can have a detoxifying effect, be sure to drink plenty of water afterward to help your body release the toxins mobilized during the treatment.
+Immediately notify the therapist if any stone feels too hot for your skin.
+We recommend avoiding caffeine before your session to enhance the state of relaxation.
+Additionally, since the heat can have a detoxifying effect, be sure to drink plenty of water afterward to help your body release the toxins mobilized during the treatment.

 4. Thai Massage

-The technique is based on manipulating the body's energy lines, known as "Sen lines."
-The therapist uses their own body weight, applying pressure with hands, elbows, knees, and feet to guide the receiver through a fluid sequence of stretches.
-The result is not only muscular relaxation but also an increase in vital energy and a deep sense of balance between mind and body.
+The technique is based on the manipulation of the body’s energy lines, known as "Sen lines".
+The therapist uses their own body weight, applying pressure with hands, elbows, knees, and feet to guide the recipient through a fluid sequence of stretches.
+The result is not only muscular relaxation but also an increase in vital energy and a profound sense of balance between mind and body.

 How does it work and who is it ideal for?

-Thai massage is often described as "yoga for lazy people," as the receiver gains the benefits of deep stretches without having to exert themselves.
+Thai massage is often described as "yoga for lazy people" because the recipient receives the benefits of deep stretches without having to exert themselves.
 The therapist works rhythmically and methodically to:

-• Apply pressure to key points: Releases accumulated tension and stimulates energy flow.
+• Apply pressure on key points: Releases accumulated tension and stimulates the flow of energy.

 • Perform assisted stretches: Increases flexibility, improves joint mobility, and elongates muscles.

-• Mobilize joints: Helps decompress the spine and improve the range of motion.
+• Mobilize the joints: Helps decompress the spine and improve the range of motion.

-• Encourage mindful breathing: Promotes deeper relaxation and greater connection with the body.
+• Encourage conscious breathing: Promotes deeper relaxation and a greater connection with the body.

-It is a fantastic option for active people, athletes, or anyone who feels bodily stiffness and seeks to improve their flexibility.
-It is also ideal for those who prefer a more energetic and stimulating approach rather than purely relaxing massage.
+It is an excellent option for active individuals, athletes, or anyone experiencing bodily stiffness and seeking to improve their flexibility.
+It is also ideal for those who prefer a more energetic and stimulating approach rather than a purely relaxing massage.

 To give you a clearer idea of what a session is like, here’s a video.

-As you can see, it is a very comprehensive technique that works the entire body integrally.
+As you can see, it is a very complete technique that works the entire body integrally.

 Tips to make the most of it

-To fully enjoy the benefits of Thai massage, we suggest wearing loose, elastic clothing that allows you to move freely.
-It is important to communicate to the therapist any injuries or sensitive areas before starting.
+To fully enjoy the benefits of Thai massage, we suggest wearing loose and stretchy clothing that allows you to move freely.
+It's important to inform the therapist of any injuries or sensitive areas before starting.
 During the session, focus on your breathing, especially during the more intense stretches, to help your body relax and yield.
 Finally, keep an open mind; the experience is very different from other massages, but its effects are incredibly restorative.

 5. Shiatsu Massage

-Shiatsu Massage, which in Japanese means "finger pressure," is a body therapy that goes beyond muscle relaxation to seek the body's energy balance.
+Shiatsu Massage, which means "finger pressure" in Japanese, is a body therapy that goes beyond muscular relaxation to seek the body’s energetic balance.
 Based on the principles of traditional Chinese medicine, this is one of the deepest and most therapeutic types of massage, focused on restoring the flow of vital energy, known as qi or ki.
 Unlike other massages, it is traditionally performed with the recipient dressed in comfortable clothing and on a futon on the floor.

-This technique uses rhythmic and sustained pressure applied with thumbs, fingers, palms, and even elbows on specific points along the body's meridians.
-By stimulating these energy channels, Shiatsu not only relieves physical tension but also promotes the body's natural ability to self-heal, improving well-being at the physical, emotional, and mental levels.
+This technique uses rhythmic and sustained pressure applied with thumbs, fingers, palms, and even elbows on specific points along the body’s meridians.
+By stimulating these energy channels, Shiatsu not only relieves physical tension but also promotes the body’s natural ability to heal itself, improving well-being at physical, emotional, and mental levels.

 How does it work and who is it ideal for?

-The therapist evaluates the client's energetic state and adapts the session to unlock and harmonize the flow of qi.
-Pressure is applied perpendicularly and gradually, without oils, allowing for deep and precise work.
+The therapist assesses the client’s energetic state and adapts the session to unblock and harmonize the flow of qi.
+The pressure is applied perpendicularly and gradually, without oils, allowing for deep and precise work.
 The technique is based on:

-• Sustained pressure: Applied on specific points (tsubos) to release energetic blockages.
+• Sustained pressure: Applied to specific points (tsubos) to release energetic blockages.

-• Gentle stretching: To improve flexibility and release tension in joints and muscles.
+• Gentle stretches: To improve flexibility and release tension in joints and muscles.

 • Joint rotations: Passive movements to restore mobility and body balance.